 Using a high quality potting mix is vital to successful hanging baskets.
 Choose a lightweight mix that commercial growers in your area recommend, and then add water holding polymer crystals available in any garden center.
 (Many potting soils come with them already in the mix.)
 Do NOT buy generic or budget potting soil.
 One of our favorite soils is called ‘Black Magic’.

-Secret #3 – Feed and Water Them Well
+Secret #3 – Feed and Water Hanging Flower Pots Well

-Secret #4 – Choose Plants for the Spot
+Secret #4 – Best Plants for Hanging Baskets

-Photo is example of a single color basket using Supertunia “Raspberry Blast” courtesy of ‘Proven Winners’.
+Photo is example of a single color flower basket using Supertunia “Raspberry Blast” courtesy of ‘Wojos’.

 Petunias, especially the newer supertunias and Wave type